Liquid Glass Easy

 Property Description

-shadowColor The shadow color used on the opposite side of the lens border to enhance depth and contrast.
+shadowColor Shadow color on the opposite side of the border for depth.
 Defaults to Color(0x1A000000).

 width: 200,